Wealth Architect · · 10 min read

 They know the headline fee on their wealth manager.
 They might know the expense ratio on their ETFs.
 But the all-in cost across everything?
 Almost nobody can answer that question.

 The layers add up.
 Wealth manager charges 1%.
-The funds they put you in charge another 0.75%.
-There's transaction costs, custody fees, FX spreads.
-The PE fund has 2% management plus 20% carry.
+The funds they put you in charge of another 0.75%.
+There are transaction costs, custody fees, and FX spreads.
+The PE fund has a 2% management fee plus a 20% carry.
 The structured product has embedded fees you've never seen itemised.

 A founder I know sat down and actually calculated his total costs across everything.
 Came out to 2.3% annually on assets under management.
 On $20M, that's $460K per year.
 He was stunned.
 No single fee had seemed unreasonable.
 The aggregate was enormous.

-The math on fee drag is punishing over time.
-Research from the CFA Institute shows that a 1% difference in annual fees can reduce your final portfolio value by 20–30% over 30 years.
+Fee drag is punishing over time.
+CFA Institute research shows that a 1% difference in annual fees can reduce your final portfolio value by 20–30% over 30 years.
 A 2% fee scenario reduces final wealth by roughly 30% compared to a no-fee baseline.
 On $20M over 20 years at 7% gross return, the difference between 2.3% and 0.8% in fees translates to roughly $19 million in lost compounding.

 Nineteen million dollars.
 Transferred to various intermediaries rather than compounding in your portfolio.